-Through the AHSN, the company successfully applied to Innovate UK's SBRI initiative.
-An award of £100k was made to facilitate the development of a prototype version of the Doc Abode product which was successfully trialled in Leeds and Huddersfield through a partner organisation, West Yorkshire's GP out-of-hours provider, Local Care Direct.
+Through Health Innovation Yorkshire & Humber, the company successfully applied to Innovate UK's SBRI initiative.
+An award of £100k was made to facilitate the development of a prototype version of the Doc Abode product which was successfully trialled in Leeds and Huddersfield through a partner organisation.
+West Yorkshire's GP out-of-hours provider, Local Care Direct.

-The AHSN's Digital Health North Accelerator provided further support for the company with business case and value proposition reviews, as well as assisting introductions and conversations with potential NHS customers across the North.
+The Health Innovation Network's Digital Health North Accelerator provided further support for the company with business case and value proposition reviews, as well as assisting introductions and conversations with potential NHS customers across the North.
 The programme arranged tailored digital events between January and March 2020 to help the company showcase their technology.

 "We had proved our technology was valuable, but it needed some serious funding to take it to the next stage.
-Again, that's where the AHSN came in.
+Again, that's where Health Innovation Yorkshire & Humber came in.
 With their support, we successfully applied to SBRI Healthcare's GP of the Future project.
 This went into creating the architecture for our technology to be a scalable solution.
 In 2019, we had a product ready to go to market.